 Therefore if we measure the pressure required to force the liquid, and we know the specific weight or the density of the liquid, we can easily calculate the height which is the level of the liquid.
 This technique of level measurement can be used with corrosive liquids, because the material of the tube can be selected to be corrosion resistance.
 Additionally, electrical power is not needed however variations in specific weight due to temperature changes will affect the results of the measurement thus temperature correction should be considered.

-One thought on “How a Bubbler Device is used for Level Measurement”
+One response to “How a Bubbler Device is used for Level Measurement”